apache/camel-website/content/blog/2022/10/camel319-whatsnew/index.md

 ### Security

-We have upgraded to `TLSv1.3` as default, in components that are using SSL/TLS.
+We have upgraded to `TLSv1.3` as default in all components that are using SSL/TLS.

 ### Load properties from vault/secrets cloud services